 An oil and gas lease is similar to leasing a commercial property.
 The Lessee (company) enjoys the benefit of use of the property while the Lessor (mineral owner) enjoys bonus and royalty consideration.
 Upon execution of an oil and gas lease, 100% working interest is vested in the Lessee.

 When you lease your minerals, you are paid a lump sum of cash (usually offered per net mineral acre) to sign the lease over to the Lessee.

-Oklahoma is a Rectangular Survey System ("RSS"), meaning land is separated into Sections, Townships, and Ranges.
-Townships are designated as North/South, while Ranges are designated as East/West.
-Each Township contains 36 Sections and each Section contains 640.00 acres, more or less.
+Oklahoma is a Rectangular Survey System ("RSS") state, meaning land is separated into Sections (1-36), Townships (North/South), and Ranges (East/West).
+Each Township contains 36 Sections, each Section contains 640 gross acres - being 23,040 gross acres, more or less, per township.
 In the example provided below, the parcel of land in discussion would be described as:

 Section 14, Township 02 South, Range 03 West, Carter County, OK, containing 640.00 gross acres, more or less.

 Each section is then further severed into Tracts, which begin in the northeast corner and work counterclockwise.
 In the example provided, Tract 1 would be the Northeast Quarter (NE/4), containing 160.00 gross acres; Tract 2 would be the East Half of the Southeast Quarter (E/2 SE/4), containing 80.00 gross acres; and so on.